Mecha-Karen/acord/docs/source/events.rst

 on_stickers_update
 ~~~~~~~~~~~~~~~~~~
 Called when the gateway dispatches ``GUILD_STICKERS_UPDATE``.
-Indicating many sticker have been updated.
+Indicating many stickers have been updated.
 this is different to ``on_stickers_update``,
 as this contains all updated stickers instead of 1.